NeuroTechX/ntx_slack_archive/_announcements_.md

  >falk ahhhhh wish i could make it to this one, if only i didn't had a prior engagement that weekend ...
 Kudos to you for bringing high school kids there to motivate them to enter STEM! :+1:

+9/29/2017 3:59 PM

+ **aj** :

+ >im stoked for them to learn how easy it is to program openbci wifi shields!